Partial Information in a Mean-Variance Portfolio Selection Game: Abstract

 \section{Abstract}

-This paper considers finitely many investors who perform mean-variance portfolio selection under a relative performance criterion.
-That is, each investor is concerned about not only her terminal wealth, but how it compares to the average terminal wealth of all investors (i.e., the mean field).
-At the {\it inter-personal} level, each investor selects a trading strategy in response to others' strategies (which affect the mean field).
-The selected strategy additionally needs to yield an equilibrium {\it intra-personally}, so as to resolve time inconsistency among the investor's current and future selves (triggered by the mean-variance objective).
+This paper considers finitely many investors who perform mean-variance portfolio selection under relative performance criteria.
+That is, each investor is concerned about not only her terminal wealth, but how it compares to the average terminal wealth of all investors.
+At the {\it inter-personal} level, each investor selects a trading strategy in response to others' strategies.
+This selected strategy additionally needs to yield an equilibrium {\it intra-personally}, so as to resolve time inconsistency among the investor's current and future selves (triggered by the mean-variance objective).
 A Nash equilibrium we look for is thus a tuple of trading strategies under which every investor achieves her intra-personal equilibrium simultaneously.
-We derive such a Nash equilibrium explicitly in the idealized case of full information (i.e., the dynamics of the underlying stock is perfectly known), and semi-explicitly in the realistic case of partial information (i.e., the stock evolution is observed, but the expected return of the stock is not precisely known).
-The formula under partial information involves an additional state process that serves to filter the true state of the expected return.
-Its effect on trading is captured by two degenerate Cauchy problems, one of which depends on the other, whose solutions are constructed by elliptic regularization and a stability analysis of the state process.
-Our results indicate that partial information {\it alone} can reduce investors' wealth significantly, thereby causing or aggravating systemic risk.
-Intriguingly, in two different scenarios of the expected return (i.e., it is constant or alternating between two values), our Nash equilibrium formula spells out two distinct manners systemic risk materializes.
+We derive such a Nash equilibrium explicitly in the idealized case of full information (i.e., the dynamics of the underlying stock is perfectly known) and semi-explicitly in the realistic case of partial information (i.e., the stock evolution is observed, but the expected return of the stock is not precisely known).
+The formula under partial information consists of the myopic trading and intertemporal hedging terms, both of which depend on an additional state process that serves to filter the true expected return and whose influence on trading is captured by a degenerate Cauchy problem.
+Our results identify that relative performance criteria can induce {\it downward self-reinforcement} of investors' wealth---if every investor suffers a wealth decline simultaneously, then everyone's wealth tends to decline further.
+This phenomenon, as numerical examples show, is negligible under full information but pronounced under partial information.

 \textbf{MSC (2020):} 91G45, 91A80, 93E11